matt-benton/mb-personal-nuxt/content/articles/_tips_for_writing_better_if_statements.md

 }
 ```

 We have a lot of negatives in this whole function.
 We are checking for _no_ sides.
-We are then looking to see if the lengths are _not equal_, and if these conditions are true, we return _false_.
+We are then looking to see if the lengths are _not equal_; and if one of these conditions are true, we return _false_.

 It's pretty confusing and since we are flipping the logic constantly it makes it difficult to be sure that the code is actually doing what it is supposed to do.